 Each of the women on the panel suffered with migraines and the common theme amongst the women was their gratefulness to family and loved ones who understood.
 It’s one of those sweet reminders of the beauty of life and connection.

-Thank goodness my migraine experiences have been fewer as the years have gone by.
+Thank goodness my migraine experiences have been fewer in recent years, but they are still the biggest precaution I prepare for daily.
 If you suffer from migraines, don’t let anyone downplay what you are experiencing.
 It’s not just a headache, it can be completely debilitating.

 Get rest, eat healthy, take care of yourself and most importantly know your body.